Cameron defends Holocaust memorial location as ‘unapologetic national statement’

 She further raised concerns on the cost, which she said are now estimated at £138 million plus £50 million contingency, as well as security concerns, that the memorial would be a “prime target from land and from the river”.

+Her regret motion was later defeated by 99 votes to 49, majority 50.

-The Holocaust Memorial Bill was passed by the House of Commons prior to the general election.
+The Holocaust Memorial Bill, which was passed by the House of Commons prior to the general election, received a second reading in the Lords and now goes to a select committee for further scrutiny.